‘Sports Illustrated’ Model Haley Kalil Embraces ‘Booty Jiggle’ In Bikini While Walking The Runway

 Bikini model Haley Kalil took to Instagram to show off her fabulous figure when she was at New York Fashion Week.
 The beauty uploaded a video that showed her strutting her stuff on the runway, while also providing the audience with a little “booty jiggle.”

-The video showed Haley on walking on the runway at a Revival Swimwear show wearing an orange bikini.
-The top was a classic triangle shape while the cheeky bottoms featured crisscross straps on the side that called attention to her curvy hips.
+The video captured Haley walking on the runway at a Revival Swimwear show, wearing an orange bikini.
+The top was a classic triangle shape while the cheeky bottoms featured crisscross straps on the sides that called attention to her curvy hips.
 The skimpy number put her chiseled abs, long lean legs and hourglass shape on display.
 To complete the look, she wore a pair of white sneakers.

 The model wore a face full of makeup that included dark brows and a pink color on her lips.
 She wore her straight hair parted down the middle and accessorized the outfit with a pair of gold hoop earrings.